itsarisid/iiwi/README.md

 Analytics Dashboard: Counselors track session history, earnings, and blog performance.
 .

-**Smartstore delivers a beautiful and configurable out-of-the-box**, built with a high level design approach, including components like `Sass`, `Tailwind` `Angular` and others.
+**iiwi delivers a beautiful and configurable out-of-the-box**, built with a high level design approach, including components like `Sass`, `Tailwind` `Angular` and others.
 The included *Flex* theme is modern, clean and fully responsive.

-The state-of-the-art architecture of Smartstore - with `ASP.NET Core 8`, `Entity Framework Core 8` and Domain Driven Design approach - makes it easy to extend, extremely flexible and basically fun to work with ;-)
+The state-of-the-art architecture of iiwi - with `ASP.NET Core 8`, `Entity Framework Core 8` and Domain Driven Design approach - makes it easy to extend, extremely flexible and basically fun to work with ;-)

 ## Technology & Design